 Shawn's recovery has been inspirational.
 Although his rare congenital anomaly is only 1 of 200 cases ever recorded, there are so many other children and families that are affected by conditions similar to Shawn's.
 Rachel and I were shocked to find out that there were very few resources for families like ours.
 This is what made us decide that we would do whatever we could to help prevent another family from feeling helpless and alone like we did.
-That is when we decided to start Shawn's Anomaly (www.shawnsanomaly.org) Congenital Anomalies affect 1 in 30 children and are the leading cause of infant deaths according to the Center for Disease Control and Prevention.
-Unlike several non-profit organizations that help bring awareness to conditions such as Sudden Infant Death Syndrome (SIDS), Autism, Diabetes, and Pediatric Cancer; Shawn’s Anomaly is the only non-profit dedicated to the mission of providing education, hope, and help to families affected by congenital anomalies.
-That sobering statistic pushes the leaders of the non-profit to accomplish the mission.
+That is when we decided to start Shawn's Anomaly.
+Congenital Anomalies affect 1 in 30 children and are the leading cause of infant deaths according to the Center for Disease Control and Prevention.
+Unlike several non-profit organizations that help bring awareness to conditions such as Sudden Infant Death Syndrome (SIDS), Autism, Diabetes, and Pediatric Cancer; Shawn’s Anomaly was formed with a dedicated to the mission of providing education, hope, and help to families affected by congenital anomalies.
+That sobering statistic pushes the leaders of this campaign to accomplish the mission.
 Shawn’s Anomaly accomplishes this mission by focusing on the following goals:

 Fund congenital anomaly research project